wp-plugins/uninstall/readme.txt

 Useful for removing a local or remote copy without having to hazzle trough file explore, ftp, sql client..

+WARNINGS:
-WARNING: The plugin deletes everything from the ABSPATH (the root of the wordpress directory) including the containing folder.
+1. The plugin deletes everything from the ABSPATH (the root of the wordpress directory) including the containing folder.

-Thanks to http://stackoverflow.com/users/4251625/mario for the fantastic banner!
+2. Never activate this unless your are ready to NUKE your wordpress.

+Remember to upvote and click "Works" so everyone can feel safe uninstalling..

 == Installation ==